jeremander/daikanban/README.md

 # DaiKanban <br/> 大看板

-A command-line Kanban board application that helps you prioritize and organize your projects.
+A command-line Kanban board that helps you prioritize and organize your projects.

 ## Screenshot